social-link-analytics-group-bsc/vg-cat/README.md

 **Source:** [https://analisi.transparenciacatalunya.cat/Seguretat/V-ctimes-viol-ncia-masclista-mbit-social-o-comunit/6rcq-y46b/about\_data](https://analisi.transparenciacatalunya.cat/Seguretat/V-ctimes-viol-ncia-masclista-mbit-social-o-comunit/6rcq-y46b/about_data)

 # Branch climatic_analysis
-This branch extends the project with exploratory and visualization scripts for analyzing the distribution of gender violence cases across Catalonia.
+This branch extends the project with geospatial analysis and visualization notebooks, complementing the previous descriptive scripts.

+It explores the spatial distribution of gender violence incidents across Catalonia, both by municipality and comarca, using open data from the Generalitat de Catalunya.

 ## Overview
 The branch introduces new workflows for: